 Xiaomi might have managed to shave even more bezel around the top edge of its Mi Mix concept phone late last year, but it had to shunt the front-facing camera to the bottom corner to make it happen.
 That basically meant you ended up looking like a triple-chinned monster whenever you took a selfie.

 The G6 sensibly keeps it at the top of the screen.
 That means it’s not quite edge-to-edge, but is still one of the thinnest bezels ever fitted to a phone.
+At least until the Galaxy S8 arrives in April, adding curved edges into the mix as well as skinny bezels of its own.

 Swapping to 18:9 hasn’t impacted on ergonomics much.
 I could still reach the top of the phone with one hand.
 Just about.